-Slingshot has unveiled a quirky new TVC in which it promotes its fibre offering for the first time, having previously focused on promoting its DSL products.
-And elsewhere in broadband land, Stuff Fibre has launched today, providing a fibre-only service and further competition in an already tightly contested market.
+Slingshot has unveiled a quirky new TVC where it promotes its fibre offering for the first time, having previously focused on promoting its DSL products.
+And elsewhere in broadband land, Stuff Fibre has launched today, providing a fibre-only service and further competition in an already contested market.

 While it’s typically parents who are poked at for being a bit behind the times, Slingshot and RAPP have decided to break down stereotypes and show that parents can be just as internet savvy as their screen-addicted teens.